 To commemorate the state's Bicentennial celebration in 2016 and their town's own 20th anniversary, Avon commissioned the 200 sculpture, which is molded out of steel by local artist, Randall Flake.
 The piece took Flake about three months to create using arch welding, plasma and torch cutting in his garage.

-Standing 10 feet high and 15 feet wide, the sculpture weighs about three tons and can be found behind Avon Town Hall next to the lake.
+Standing 10 feet high and 15 feet wide, the sculpture weighs about three tons and can be found behind Avon Town Hall, located on U.S. Hwy.
+36 less than a half mile west of Ind.
+267, next to the lake.

 Hendricks Regional Health campuses are the sights of two beautiful bronze sculptures by artist, Gary Lee Price.